 Interest will be charged on all balances unpaid after the due dates.
-If not paid by the respective due dates, then the manner in which interest is charged on either payment option is on and from the date on which each missed instalment was due, until the account is paid in full.
+If not paid by the respective due dates, then the manner in which interest is charged is on and from the date on which each missed instalment was due, until the account is paid in full.

 Municipal Charge / Single Farm Enterprise Exemption

 In addition to general rates, the Council levies a municipal charge, a fixed charge which all rateable properties incur regardless of value or property type, to recover some of Council's governance and administration costs.
 The municipal charge is $195.00.